kunyao/kunyao.github.io/_posts/2015-05-29-milestone.md

 ## Next

 I don't have a clean plan now.
-I thought to finish all of these in one week, and think about something fancier after that.
+I've planned to finish all of these in one week, and think about something fancier after that.
+But now, I think I should go to office hour for help.